BraiNDyMeeting/v2026/docs/registration.md

 - <p align="justify">You <b>must be registered</b> (see above) for your abstract to be considered.</p>

-- <p align="justify">We will verify your submission and send out notifications **after** September 30, 2025.
+- <p align="justify">We will verify your submission and send out notifications **after** October 30, 2025.
 We will **not** base our decisions on the scientific novelty/merit of your work - that will be left to the community and participants of the meeting.</p>

 - <p align="justify"><b>We aim to accomodate all original abstracts submitted to us</b> .
 However, in the unlikely scenario where we have to reject an abstract for any issues, please note that <b>we cannot refund your registration fees</b>.
 In such cases, you are welcome to attend the meeting without presenting any poster.</p>